Everything You Need to Know About Skylights

 If the leak is at the point of the roof flashing, temporary repairs with roof flashing cement around the unit's perimeter might be possible.
 But you'll need to remove the tiles near your skylight to do a proper job.
 You'll need to install the appropriate flashing and then reinstall new tiles in that area.
 Most skylights have essential flashing or special flashing kits that have been specifically designed for the structure and the roof's material.

-TIP: Use a can or tube of roofing cement to seal gaps or holes in the flashing and apply a tube of 100% silicone caulking to seal any leaks around the lens.
+TIP: Use a can or tube of roofing cement to seal gaps or holes in the flashing, and apply a tube of 100% silicone caulking to seal any leaks around the lens.
 If this doesn't rectify the issue, repair or replace the metal flashing around the skylight's frame.

 Disadvantages of Skylights